luisalfonsopreciado/Graph-Algorithms-Visualization/README.md

 <b>In addition, I implemented a recursive division maze generating algorithm.<b>

+**Floyd-Warshall Algorithm**

+An awesome algorithm that finds the closest distance and Path between ANY two vertices in a graph.

+**Bellman Ford Algorithm**

+This algorithm finds the shortest path between two vertices in a weighted graph.
+Moreover, it fixes Dijkstra's problem in that it finds the shortest path in a graph with negative weights.

+**Prim's Algorithm**

+Finds the Minimum Spanning tree of a graph.

+**Kruskal's Algorithm**

+Just like Prim's, this algorithm finds the Minimum Spanning tree of a graph.

 ## Other Features

 - You can move the target and start node at your leisure.